polterguy/magic.data.cql/README.md

 }
 ```

-If you want to use a CQL based virtual file system, you'll have to create a keyspace called _"magic"_
-within your _"generic"_ cluster connection, with a table named _"files"_.
-Below is an example of how
-you could achieve this using CQL.
-If you want to use a CQL based log implementation, you'll have to
+If you want to use a CQL based log implementation, you'll have to configure Magic to use the NoSQL
-configure Magic to use a different log implementation such as follows.
+`ILogger` service such as follows.

 ```json
 {